 Other then these India is has a lot to offer to the people who look for a cultural experience, yoga, Ayurveda, and food.
 Different regions of India have different things to offer.

 Once you decided what you want to do and where to go in India.
 Then it is time to decide where to start your India trip.
 It is better to start your trip from a laid-back place like Goa, Hampi, Kerala, Rajasthan or up in the Himalayas, which are more tourist-friendly.
 South of India is better to start an India trip in comparison to the North of India.

 Don’t start your trip by visiting intense cities like Varanasi, It can be overwhelming for a first-time traveler to India.
 If you like India then these cities will be your favorite places in India.
 Start with a slow pace and absorb the feel of India.

-After traveling in India for sometime people develop a special connect with India.
-There are things you don’t like but there are certain things which an expat love about India.
+After traveling in India for some time people develop a special connect with India.
+There are things you don’t like when you travel for the first time but there are certain things which an expat know much better about India.
 Check what is life like in India for an expat.

 What is the best time to travel to India

 Generally speaking, the best time to visit India is between October to March.
 These are winter months so the temperature is less and it is pleasant to travel.